 Per Page:

-The Royal Danish Theater in Copenhagen, home of the Royal Ballet and Royal Opera.
+The Royal Danish Theater in Copenhagen, Denmark, home of the Royal Ballet and Royal Opera.

-The Hans Christian Andersen Castle serves as one of the entrances to the Tivoli Gardens in Copenhagen.
-Opened in 1843, the Gardens are one of the oldest amusement parks in the world and feature open-air concerts, dancing, numerous cafes and restaurants, and, of course, amusement park rides.
+The Hans Christian Andersen Castle serves as one of the entrances to the Tivoli Gardens in Copenhagen, Denmark.
+Opened in 1843, the Gardens are one of the oldest amusement parks in the world and feature open-air concerts, dancing, numerous cafes and restaurants, and, of course, amusement-park rides.

 Hans Christian Andersen is Denmark’s most beloved author.
-This bronze statue of him by Henry Luckow-Nielsen, was erected in 1965 in the Copenhagen City Hall Square and depicts Anderson with a book, facing the boulevard named for him.
+This bronze statue by Henry Luckow-Nielsen was erected in 1965 in the Copenhagen City Hall Square and depicts Anderson with a book, facing the boulevard named for him.
 Andersen is the author of plays, novels, poems, travel books, and several autobiographies, but he is best known for his 156 fairy tales.
-His fairy tales are beloved by children and adults worldwide and are among the most frequently translated literary works.

-Changing of the guard in the large octagonal courtyard of the Amalienborg Palace in Copenhagen.
-The plaza is bordered by four buildings with identical facades, which serve as the winter home of the royal family.
+Changing of the guard in the large octagonal courtyard of the Amalienborg Palace in Copenhagen, Denmark.
+Bordering the plaza are four buildings with identical facades that serve as the winter home of the royal family.

-One of four identical rococo buildings making up the Amalienborg Palace in Copenhagen.
-The crowds gather to watch the changing of the guard ceremony.
+One of four identical rococo buildings making up the Amalienborg Palace in Copenhagen, Denmark.
+The crowds gather to watch the changing-of-the-guard ceremony.

-The ultra-modern Copenhagen Opera House, completed in 2005, stands on the island of Holmen in the center of the city.
+Denmark's ultra-modern Copenhagen Opera House, completed in 2005, stands on the island of Holmen in the center of Copenhagen.

-Side view of Christiansborg Palace on the island of Slotsholmen in central Copenhagen.
-The structure serves as the seat of the Folketinget (Danish parliament), the prime minister's office, and the Danish Supreme Court.
-It is the only building in the world where all three branches of government - the executive, legislative, and judicial - are housed in one building.
+Side view of Christiansborg Palace on the island of Slotsholmen in central Copenhagen, Denmark.
+The structure serves as the seat of the Folketinget (the Danish parliament), the prime minister's office, and the Danish Supreme Court.
+It is the only building in the world where all three branches of government -- the executive, legislative, and judicial -- are housed in one building.

-The Little Mermaid statue in Copenhagen Harbor has been a symbol of the city since 1913.
-Based on the fairy tale of the same name by Danish author Hans Christian Andersen, the small, unimposing, bronze statue has been damaged or defaced many times in the past half century, but has always been restored.
+The Little Mermaid statue in Copenhagen Harbor has been a symbol of Copenhagen, Denmark, since 1913.
+Based on the fairy tale of the same name by Danish author Hans Christian Andersen, the small, unimposing bronze statue has been damaged or defaced many times in the past half-century, but has always been restored.

 Previous PagePage 01 of 02Next Page